 Once again Mario was very tempted to hang up his skates but decided on one more season, this time with division one team, the Telford Tigers.

-The team had invested heavily in bringing in quality players bringing in imports Claude Dumas, Rob Wilson, Rick Fera along with British players Dean Edmiston, Mark Pallister, Scot Plews, Simon Leach and Paddy O’Connor.
+The team had invested heavily in bringing in top import players Claude Dumas, Rob Wilson, Rick Fera.

 The team were hot favourites to win promotion to the Premier division and Tiger fans were starting to get excited.

-More was to follow as Rick Fera finally arrived in Mid December, made his debut and after just three weeks decided to leave.
+Rick Fera finally arrived in Mid December, made his debut and after just three weeks decided to move on.

-By the end of January the team had won just one game in the last ten and the Tigers decided to release Mario, togehter with D-Man Mark Pallister.
+Poor form continued dogged them, by the end of January they had won just one game in the last ten.

-These days Mario, whose “day job” is now as a Police officer, remembers his UK adventure fondly, especially with Durham and that Wembley Playoff Championship victory.
+These days Mario, whose “day job” is now as a Police officer, recalls his UK adventures fondly.

 He still retains his humour as when asked what he now does to stay fit replied “chasing criminals”